jbostoen/itop-jb-map-nominatim/readme.md

 ## What?

-Adds a geolocator search bar to iTop (to look up Flemish addresses).
+Adds a geolocator search bar to iTop (to look up addresses using the Nominatim API).

 ## Requirements

 iTop extensions:
-* [jb-crab](https://github.com/jbostoen/itop-jb-crab) - extension to manage and automatically import CRAB data (Flemish addresses)

 * [jb-map](https://jeffreybostoen.be) (pro extension) - extension to manage geographical data in iTop

 ## Cookbook